-57. The types of services covered here are those falling under the broad heading of public affairs advice and services.
-Where a Member receives remuneration from an organisation engaged in such work, the Member should list any of those clients to whom he or she personally provides public affairs advice or services either directly or indirectly.
-Members with an interest in this category should pay particular regard to paragraphs 15 to 22.

-58. All such clients should be listed, along with a broad indication of their business, where this is not self-evident.

-59. A Member who has clients in a professional capacity which does not relate to public affairs (for example, as an accountant, doctor or lawyer) is not required to register those clients, provided that the Member can demonstrate that the Member does not provide public affairs advice and services to the clients.
+- of public affairs advice and services.
+Where a Member receives remuneration from an organisation engaged in such work, the Member should list any of those clients with whom the Member has a continuing relationship on behalf of the organisation which could not fairly be described as immaterial.
+Members with an interest in this category should pay particular regard to paragraphs 16 to 23 (especially paragraph 20). - 62.
+All such clients should be listed, along with a broad indication of their business, where this is not self-evident. - 63.
+A Member who has clients in a professional capacity which does not relate to public affairs (for example, as an accountant, doctor or lawyer) is not required to register those clients, provided that the Member can demonstrate that the Member does not provide public affairs advice and services to the clients.